nmeum/depp/README.md

 web applications (resource consumption, security concern, …).
 For this reason, static page generators for git (e.g. [git-arr][git-arr website] or [stagit][stagit website]) emerged recently.
-However, these page generators are usual not compatible with large repository as they generate lots of HTML files (e.g. one for each commit).
+However, these page generators are usually not compatible with large repository as they generate lots of HTML files (e.g. one for each commit).

 Contrary to existing static page generator approaches, this software does not strive to be a fully featured git browser for the web.
-Instead, the idea is to provide a quick overview for a given repository, thereby allowing a users to decide whether or not it is interesting enough to be cloned.
+Instead, the idea is to provide a quick overview for a given repository, thereby allowing users to decide whether it is interesting enough to be cloned.
 As such, this software does intentionally not provide a web frontend for existing tools like `git-log(1)`, `git-blame(1)`, et cetera.
-If more information is needed the user should simply clone the repository and use `git(1)` as usual.
+If more information is needed, the user should simply clone the repository and use `git(1)` as usual.

 ## Status